fmaussion/habil2.0/_sources/ch01/introduction.md

   high-school and university instructors.
 - In **Chapter 7**, I conclude this thesis and provide an outlook about planned future research based on OGGM.

+Each thesis publication is preceded by a short introductions, meant to offer my personal perspective on the content and genesis of the papers, as well as their relevance in the context of this thesis.

-I hope that you will enjoy this personal journey in the field of large scale glacier modelling!
+I hope that you will enjoy this personal journey in the field of large-scale glacier modelling!